-- 2.19 The temporary plant site buildings illustrated on the plan and elevations at CD1.22 are modest in scale and would comprise three portacabins to accommodate the site office and welfare facilities.
-Two portacabins would be double stacked with an overall footprint of 12.4 x 4.2m and an overall height of 5.8m.
+- 2.24.
+The temporary plant site area, as the only part of the Appeal Site containing built development, is approximately 3.8 hectares in size and requires a short haul road of less than 100m in length between Wolverley Road and the ramp that connects to the plant site at a lower level.
+The temporary access road and plant site represents a relatively small component of the wider undeveloped landscape as illustrated on the plan at CD5.04. - 2.25.
+The temporary plant site buildings illustrated on the plan and elevations at CD1.22 are modest in scale and would comprise three portacabins to accommodate the site office and welfare facilities.
+Two portacabins, set a minimum of 7m below existing ground levels, would be double stacked with an overall footprint of 12.4 x 4.2m and an overall height of 5.8m.
 The third smaller portacabin would have a footprint of 3.8m x 2.8m and would be 2.9m high.
-Other structures within the plant site area comprise the mineral processing plant, wheelwash, weighbridge, cylinders (tanks) for silt management and 12 parking spaces that is set out in more detail at paragraph 20 of the Committee Report (CD10.1). - 2.20 In conclusion I assess that the Proposed Development would preserve the spatial component of Green Belt openness.
+Other structures within the plant site area comprise the mineral processing plant, wheelwash, weighbridge, cylinders (tanks) for silt management and 12 parking spaces that is set out in more detail at paragraph 20 of the Committee Report (CD10.1).
+The impact of these temporary built structures upon the visual openness of the Green Belt is covered in detail at paragraphs 2.34-2.35 of my evidence below. - 2.26.
+In conclusion I assess that the extraction activity and progressive restoration of the Appeal Site would not materially affect the spatial component of Green Belt openness particularly given the minor and temporary nature of any built development and given that the changes would result in an improved state of environmental quality, biodiversity and accessibility of the Green Belt, relative to the baseline position. - 2.27.
+In relation to the revised scheme, the proposed reduction in processing plant height from 12m to 6.3m, a reduction in plant area footprint from 2,752m3 to 751m3 would all represent operational phase improvements compared with the original scheme which would even further reduce the materiality of any effect on the spatial component of openness.